tahaince/TahaInce/README.md

 #   Hi I am Taha 👋

-- I work as an Software Developer Intern at Doğuş Teknoloji.
+- I work as an Software Developer at Doğuş Teknoloji.
-- I am a student at Halic Universty
+- I graduated from Halic University
 - I am currenlty develop Backend.